gotchoices/MyCHIPs/doc/learn-tally.md

 - Once in possession of the connection ticket,
   Site B connects (on behalf of B1) to site A.
   It sends a structure encrypted with the site A's public agent key, containing
-    - The connection token;
+    - The connection ticket;
+      - B1's CHIP Certificate, added into the ticket;
-    - The public key of the site B agent;
+    - The public key of the site B agent (inherent in the NPF connection);
-    - B1's CHIP Certificate

   If site A can decrypt the message, and the token is still valid, it will:
-    - Finalize opening of the connection;
+    - Finalize opening of the connection (including agent key exchange);
+    - Add peer B1 into its database, subject to [ conditions](#entity-certificates);
     - Consider the connection as the initial step in the [Tally Initiation Sub-protocol](learn-protocol.md#tally-protocol);
-    - Continue with key exchange and tally negotiation;
+    - Finalize any details of the tally and send it to site B for B1's approval;

   If the initiation message fails, site A should silently close the connection and may opt to initiate defensive measures (such as firewall blocking) against